mantidproject/mantid/docs/source/release/v6.2.0/diffraction.rst

 - Existing :ref:`SCDCalibratePanels <algm-SCDCalibratePanels-v2>` now retains the value of small optimization results instead of zeroing them.
 - Existing :ref:`IntegrateEllipsoids <algm-IntegrateEllipsoids-v1>` now can use a different integrator for satellite peaks.
 - New option in :ref:`IntegrateEllipsoids <algm-IntegrateEllipsoids-v1>` to share Bragg peak background with satellite peaks.
-- Existing :ref:`PolDiffILLReduction <algm-PolDiffILLReduction>` and :ref:`D7AbsoluteCrossSections <algm-D7AbsoluteCrossSections>` now can reduce and properly normalise single-crystal data for the D7 ILL instrument.

 Bugfixes
 ########